DebjitDatta01/test/README.md

 to delete a branch
-git branch -d branchName [this will delete from local machine only]
+git branch -d branchName [this will delete from local machine only] to delete a branch even if it is not merged git branch -D branchName

 to delete the branch from github after deleting from the local branch